-Malo André Hutson, Board Member, is an assistant professor in the Department of City and Regional Planning and assistant director of the Institute of Urban and Regional Planning at the University of California, Berkeley.
+Malo André Hutson, Chair of the Board, is the Dean of the School of Architecture at the University of Virginia.
+Previously, he was a tenured professor at Columbia University and assistant professor at the University of California, Berkeley.
 His interests as an academic scholar and practitioner include community development and urban sustainability, racial and ethnic equity, urban policy, and health.
-He has nearly 20 years of experience working nationally and internationally on numerous research, policy, and community-centered projects.
+He has over 20 years of experience working nationally and internationally on numerous research, policy, and community-centered projects.
 He is the author of The Urban Struggle for Economic, Environmental, and Social Justice: Deepening Their Roots (Routledge, 2016).

-Nancy Skinner, Board Member, served on the Berkeley City Council, the East Bay Regional Park board, and three terms in the California State Assembly before being elected to the State Senate to represent the Ninth District in 2016.
-She chairs the Public Safety Committee and serves on the Budget and Fiscal Review; Environmental Quality; Transportation and Housing; and Energy, Communications, and Utilities Committees.
-In the the Assembly, she chaired the Natural Resources, Rules, and Budget Committees, and authored groundbreaking legislation to help California to meet its renewable energy goals.
+Nancy Skinner, Board Treasurer, served on the Berkeley City Council, the East Bay Regional Park board, and three terms in the California State Assembly before being elected to the State Senate to represent the Ninth District in 2016.
+She currently serves as chair of the Senate’s Budget and Fiscal Review Committee and of the California Legislative Women’s Caucus.
+In 2021, she led the successful campaign to make California the first state in the nation to make free school meals available to all public school children.
+In the Assembly, she chaired the Natural Resources, Rules, and Budget Committees, and authored groundbreaking legislation to help California to meet its renewable energy goals.
 She founded ICLEI-Local Governments for Sustainability; a coalition of 800 global cities dedicated to helping cities become environmental leaders.
 As the U.S. director of the London-based Climate Group, she worked with Fortune 500 companies and state, provincial, and national leaders to enact greenhouse gas reduction plans.

-Wendy Williams, Chair of the Board of Directors, was moved to become engaged in furthering Fritjof Capra's work after hearing him speak.
+Wendy Williams, Board Secretary, was moved to become engaged in furthering Fritjof Capra's work after hearing him speak.
 She has worked as an emergency medical technician, camp counselor, physical therapist, and nature photographer; she is also a longtime student of yoga philosophy.
 A mother active in her community, Wendy is committed to forging creative links between people and their passions.